 Full-Time Required Curriculum

-For the JD degree, students who begin their law study Fall 2017 must earn at least 84 units of course credit, including 38 units in required core courses, plus additional program requirements.
-In the full-time program, required courses are concentrated in the first and second years, and students may take one elective in their first year.
+For the JD degree, students who begin their law study in Fall 2018 must earn at least 87 units of course credit, including 49 units in required core courses, plus additional program requirements.
+In the full-time program, required courses are concentrated in the first and second years.

 |Upper Division Courses||Must be completed after first year|

 |Legal Ethics or Professional Responsibility||3 Units|

 Bar Subjects: students must take a minimum of two California bar subject courses, which include Community Property, Corporations, Remedies, and Wills & Trusts.

 Experiential Learning: students must also take one or more experiential course(s) totaling at least 6 units.
 An experiential course may be a simulation course, law clinic or externship.